The Great American Read

-The Hazleton Area Public Library will be hosting a film festival over the course of three weeks in October to celebrate the 200th anniversary of Mary Shelly's Frankenstein.
-The first one will be shown Saturday, October 6th at 2:00.
-The films will be shown in the Community Room (Green Street entrance) of the library.
+The Hazleton Area Public Library will be hosting a film festival over the course of a few weeks in October to celebrate the 200th anniversary of Mary Shelly's Frankenstein.
+We will be showing the second and final film this Friday, October 12th at 2:30.
+The film will be shown in the Community Room (Green Street entrance) of the library.
 Program attendees should enter through those doors.
-This program is free and open to the general public, ages 16 and up.
-Registrations are required, and inquiries about which films are being shown can be directed to the reference department of the library at 570-454-2961.
+This program is free and open to the general public.
+PLEASE NOTE: children are permitted to attend if accompanied by a parent/guardian.
+Snacks and light refreshments will be provided.

 NaNoWriMo Info Session